Greatly101/DiceApp/README.md

-# diceapp
+# Dice App

-A dice application.
+A dice application built with the Flutter Framework.
+The Dice Faces change when user taps on Dice.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: